-The history of Oak Ridge National Laboratory, tucked in the hills of Tennessee, was once a top secret government facility working on unlocking the secrets of atomic energy.
+The history of Oak Ridge National Laboratory, tucked in the hills of Tennessee, is that of a top-secret government facility, where scientists once raced to unlock the secrets of atomic energy.

 These days, the lab, while still maintaining programs researching nuclear science, has a much broader mandate, studying everything from biological and environmental systems to clean energy to the structure of the COVID-19 virus.